 Many of the children who use the Organization's services come from a situation of poverty or food insecurity, and a breakfast program represents stability and continuity.
 The internally restricted net assets represent amounts designated by the Board of Directors from time to time, with the objective to maintain a cash reserve fund, to be reviewed on an annual basis.
-This financial contingency would be available in the event that the Organization's revenues or funding experience a shortfall, to ensure programs and services are not terminated prior to the end of a school year.
-Should circumstances warrant the use of these funds, they will become available subject to approval from the Board of Directors.
+This financial contingency would ensure that, for any significant unforeseen events, the Organization's nutrition programs and services could continue and that the Organization will have sufficient time to put a contingency plan in place to stabilize the situation.
+Should circumstances warrant the use of these funds, these funds will become available subject to approval from the Board of Directors.